ShankarShrestha/asp.netMVC-CRUD/readme.md

 ## Introduction

 This is a asp.net MVC CRUD project.
-This project user datatables plugin (https://datatables.net/) for table and notify.js (https://notifyjs.jpillora.com/) jQuery plugin for confirmation notification.
+This project use datatables plugin (https://datatables.net/) for table and notify.js (https://notifyjs.jpillora.com/) jQuery plugin for confirmation notification.
 For database I am using SQL server.

 ### Prerequisites